Erin E. Mitchell

 She has been supporting Indigenous-led initiatives in both Canada and the US since 2018 when she first learned about the Murdered and Missing Indigenous Women and Girls (MMIWG) crisis.
 As a survivor of sexual assault and sexual abuse herself, she is a passionate advocate and ally for Indigenous women everywhere, who are consistently the most vulnerable to violence.
-She stood in support with Native women and leaders lobbying key US Senators and Congresspeople on Capitol Hill for Savannah’s Act, helped Indigenous-led efforts to galvanize public support for the sacred grizzly bear to be returned to Endangered Species Act protections, and raised funding to launch the national MMIWG billboard campaign initiated by the Global Indigenous Council.
+She stood in support with Native women and leaders lobbying key US Senators and Congresspeople on Capitol Hill for Savannah’s Act, helped Indigenous-led efforts to galvanize public support for the grizzly bear to be returned to Endangered Species Act protections, and raised funding to launch the national MMIWG billboard campaign initiated by the Global Indigenous Council.

-She is the daughter of the late John J. Mitchell and Susan Farrell Mitchell and her immediate grandparents, Benjamin and Mary (mother’s) and Thomas and Hilda (father’s) are of mainly Irish and German descent.
+She is the daughter of the late John J. Mitchell and the late Susan Farrell Mitchell and her immediate grandparents, Benjamin and Mary (mother’s) and Thomas and Hilda (father’s) are of mainly Irish and German descent.
 Her 4th generation grandmother on her father’s side was Lenni-Lenape (Delaware).